Friday, May 31, 2013

 I plan to share my speech with you—in a future post, so watch for that.

 Since Robin spoke I’ve had an opportunity to become more involved with Facebook.
-I like it because through it I really feel like a member of a community.
+I like it because through it I feel like a member of a community.

 Award winning author, Phyllis Smallman, lives on Salt Spring Island, B.C. but spends the winter months in Florida where her books are set.
 Her fifth book, Highball Exit, comes out in the fall of 2012.